 Status and distribution

 Well distributed through Britain but normally found in small numbers.
-One record for the reserve of a vagrant.
+There are now two records for the reserve of vagrants.

 Best time to see